The constellation Sculptor contains the South Galactic Pole

 In addition, one other notable star in this constellation is Zeta Sculptoris, at magnitude 5.0.
 A smattering of dimmer stars surround Zeta, giving the cluster the name the Zeta Sculptoris Cluster.
 Yet Zeta is not actually part of the cluster.
 In fact, the cluster stars are much farther away.

 Deep-sky objects in the constellation Sculptor

-A little less than 5 degrees from Alpha Sculptoris is the most notable deep-sky object in this constellation: the Sculptor Galaxy.
-At magnitude 8, you can spot the Sculptor Galaxy – or NGC 253 – through a small telescope.
-The Sculptor Galaxy is about 13 million light-years distant, making it a member of one of the nearest groups of galaxies to Earth.
+Also, a little less than five degrees from Alpha Sculptoris is the most notable deep-sky object in this constellation: the Sculptor Galaxy.
+At magnitude eight, you can spot the galaxy – also known as NGC 253 – through a small telescope.
+The galaxy is about 13 million light-years distant, making it a member of one of the nearest groups of galaxies to Earth.
 The galaxy is a spiral that shows a central bar in infrared images.

 Bottom line: The constellation Sculptor appears best on November evenings from the Northern Hemisphere, when it lies along the southern horizon.